process-analytics/bpmn-visualization-js/docs/development/ide-configuration.md

 An [AsciiDoc IntelliJ Plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc) is a helpful plugin that permits visualizing .adoc files directly in IntelliJ

-### VS Code
+### Visual Studio Code

 #### [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)

-Install the EditorConfig plugin.
-The configuration is already done.
+Install the EditorConfig extension.
+A configuration file already exists in the repository so it will apply right after the extension installation.

 #### [Jest tests](https://github.com/jest-community/vscode-jest#how-to-get-it)